European-XFEL/EXtra-data/docs/cli.rst

 If it finds problems with the data, the program will produce a list of them and exit with status 1.
 See :doc:`validation` for details of what it checks.

+.. program:: extra-data-validate

+.. option:: --skip <check-name>

+   Skip a specific check.
+This option can be used more than once.

+.. option:: -l, --list

+   List the available checks for :option:`--skip`.
+The list is shown instead of checking any files.

 .. _cmd-serve-run:

 ``karabo-bridge-serve-run``